 Before jumping into wireframes, I whiteboarded with the engineer responsible for the data architecture to make sure that I understood the data model and how complex colors like stripes and rainbows would work.
 From there, I did four rounds of wireframes as I explored the simplest way to manipulate a system that was surprisingly complex, and got a ton of feedback from our engineering and merchandising teams along the way.

 Our merchandising team wanted the color system to have a ton of flexibility.
-For example, we needed to have a flat, “master” color ordering which would determine the order of swatches in places like the homepage (where we showcased our vast color selection), the product cards on the PLP (tiny thumbnails to indicate which colors each item was available in), and the product detail page (where buyers could select which color they wanted to purchase).
-That master order needed to accommodate every possible color our items came in, including patterns.
+For example, we needed to define the global order of all swatches, which would determine the order of swatches in places like the homepage (where we showcased our vast color selection), the product cards on the PLP (tiny thumbnails to indicate which colors each item was available in), and the product detail page (where buyers could select which color they wanted to purchase).
+That global order needed to accommodate every possible color our items came in, including patterns.
 Meanwhile, we also needed an order for color families and each swatch within the family, which would show in the filter UI.
 It wasn’t necessarily going to be the same order that we were showing elsewhere on the site, since swatches could be a part of multiple families (mint was both blue and green) and we were excluding patterns so that our filters only showed solid colors.
 We decided to separate the management of the colors themselves from the management of families.

 Finally, we built new tools for managing families.
 Managing a color family was focused around managing the appearance of the family filters.
 Merch could reorder the color family filters, create new color families, and organize all of the colors that were a part of the family.